gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Change the native language, jvm language and the publication plugins, to use this mechanism to define tasks (only) from their models.

-# Milestone x - Make things faster

-## Feature: Tasks are not created or configured when not referenced in a build

-Only fire the rules to create and configure a task when it is referenced in a build:

-- Added to the task graph.
-- When required for `gradle tasks`
-- Building certain tooling API models.
-- Using `TaskContainer` to query task instances.

-### Test cases

-- Build script configuration closure is executed when `someTask` is required:
-    - Task is added to task graph
-    - Running `gradle tasks`
-    - Building `GradleProject` tooling API model.
-    - Using `TaskContainer` to query task instances.
-- Build script configuration closure is not executed when `someTask` is not required:
-    - Running `gradle help`
-    - Running `gradle someTask` in another project.
-    - Using `TaskContainer` to query task names.

-## Feature: Rule is not executed when its outputs are up to date

-Short-circuit the execution of all configuration rules whose outputs are up-to-date:
-    - Inputs have not changed.
-    - Rule implementation has not changed.

-Continue to execute all legacy DSL.

-To implement this, model objects will need to be serializable in some form.

-For up-to-date checks, the implementation of a rule also forms input to the rule.
-Need to include this and invalidate cached outputs.
-Fix this for tasks at the same time.

 # Backlog

 Potential stories and items of work.